 Is it really always better to be safe than sorry?

-This was one of my favorite books in high school and still stands out as one of the first true YA books I ever found.
+This was one of my favorite books in early high school and still stands out as one of the first true YA books I ever found.
+I’m doing this book for Penguin’s #ReadADessen blog tour right now and am all sorts of nostalgic.

 So enter the awesome characters: Delia and her catering crew of Wes, Bert, Monica, and Kristy.
 They’re working an event at Macy’s house and end up offering her a job when she steps in to help them.
 She initially refuses, but then accepts and gets swept up in this eclectic new family she’s found.
-They drive an ambulance around as a car and all have such strong personalities.
 I loved this crew so much in high school that I went out and catered a few events, no joke.

-Throughout the story these new friends help Macy drop her “perfect” facade, relax more with the unknown in life, and start to really be herself.
-Wes is my favorite Dessen guy for sure (no wait maybe he’s tied with Owen).
-He’s wonderful but not too perfect… he’s super loyal, supportive, kind of quiet, has a past that’s hanging over him, welds awesome metal sculptures, and really sees people.
+Throughout the story the new friends help Macy drop her “perfect” facade, relax more with the unknown in life, and start to really be herself.
+Wes is my favorite Dessen guy for sure (no wait… maybe he’s tied with Owen).
 He and Macy have an ongoing question game that’s all sorts of adorable.
 The romance kind of took a backseat to the main story, but I really liked that in this case.
 Everything worked.
 The story is ultimately a journey of healing as the characters all deal with grief in different ways.
 I thought it was super touching and really well done overall.

-The whole story has this really peaceful, contemplative tone that for whatever reason really reminded me of a sunrise in high school.
-I don’t know… like a new day was slowly creeping across the horizon?
-(I was all sorts of melodramatic).
-But my top two Dessen recommendations will always be this book and Just Listen!
+The whole story has this really peaceful, contemplative tone that I really loved in high school.
+My top two Dessen recommendations will always be this book and Just Listen!

 Enter for a chance to win one (1) set of Sarah Dessen’s books in paperback (ARV: $132.00).